Gwen-Bradbury/MS3/README.md

 ### As a Site User -

+- As a user, I want to be able to add and delete my input easily.

+- As a user, I want to find what I'm looking for quickly and easily.

 - As a user, I want to know how the website works and have easy to follow instructions.

 - As a user, I want to know when I take the wrong action or when something doesn't work.